 Provides training and services in leadership, community development, strategic planning, evaluation, and entrepreneurship.

 Offers tools and training to reverse rural decline.
 Also provides a framework to help identify goals and strategies using a comprehensive approach that combines strategies to energize entrepreneurs, nurture leadership, engage youth and capture wealth transfer.

-Administers the Community Economic Development Programs and other initiatives throughout rural America.
+Administers several Programs & Services for Communities & Nonprofits throughout rural America.
 Contact your state or local Rural Development office or your local USDA Service Center for additional information regarding technical assistance and funding to support self-sustaining, long-term rural development.

 How does the vitality of a rural community affect health workforce recruitment and retention of staff?

 Every community has both factors that are assets and those that are challenges related to recruiting and retaining medical staff.
 Recruitment of medical staff occurs in the context of the other communities in that niche or geographic location.
 Each community’s own unique combination of factors contributes to the success or failure of recruiting and retaining a healthcare workforce to meet the needs of their population and patients.